Belgium Seasonal Work Permit Process 2024 – Complete Guide

 Step 3: Submission of Application

 The application needs to be sent to the Belgian immigration office.
 In most cases, this can be done through the Belgian consulate or office in the applicant’s home country.
-It’s possible that the employer will also need to send some paperwork to the regional jobs office in Belgium.
+The employer may also need to send some paperwork to the regional jobs office in Belgium.

 Step 4: Processing Time